Turkish socialite and friends killed in plane crash in Iran

 The plane was owned by the private holding company of Turkish businessman Huseyin Basaran, and carried eight passengers and three crew, an official for Turkey’s transport ministry said.
 Those on board included Basaran’s daughter Mina and seven of her friends, all flying back from a party ahead of her planned wedding next month.

 Basaran, a former deputy chairman of Trabzonspor football club, owns businesses that span yachts to energy.
 One of his companies is the top shareholder in Bahrain Middle East Bank BSC, a small investment bank.
-His construction projects include a series of luxury apartment blocks on Istanbul’s Asian side called “Mina Towers”, named after his daughter.
+His construction projects include a series of luxury apartment blocks on Istanbul’s Asian side called“Mina Towers”, named after his daughter.

 The last photo on Mina Barasan’s Instagram account showed her surrounded by seven other young women, all wearing robes and sunglasses.
 The post, tagged #minasbachelorette, said it was taken at the One and Only Royal Mirage luxury hotel in Dubai.